HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 ## Load Nano Contract History

 ##### When execute
-- It should happen everytime a new *Nano Contract Transaction* containing a caller from user's wallet is processed on `sagas/wallet.js@handleTx`.
+- It should happen everytime a new *Nano Contract Transaction* is processed on `sagas/wallet.js@handleTx`
 - It should happen when the *Nano Contract Transaction List* component is mounted, for the selected *Nano Contract*, for the first time and there isn't a history registered.

 ##### Where to execute